- A truly halal broker removes swap entirely without hidden replacement fees or spread markups

 Best Halal Forex Brokers 2026#

-XM stands out as the strongest all-round choice for Muslim traders.
-Its swap-free conversion is genuinely free with no replacement charges, and the trading conditions remain identical to standard accounts.
+XM offers a comprehensive swap-free option with no replacement charges, and trading conditions remain identical to standard accounts.

 | Feature | Details |